nxrmqlly/nxrmqlly/README.md

 - 🚀 I love exploring new technologies and computer systems
-- 🌱 Currently learning Web Development
+- 🌱 Currently learning Data Analyics
 - ✍️ I like to write and read in my free time
 - 🎵 Music is life, music is love
 - 🎮 Occasional Gamer